LANGUAGE LABORATORY - ENGLISH

-International peer-reviewed nursing journals or journal with topics related to nursing.
+International peer-reviewed nursing journals or journals with topics related to nursing

 Beforehand the students will be provided with indications how to structure an abstract, based on the articles selected.
 The students will be subsequently subdivided into small groups and each group will have to read, analyze a paper, write an abstract, and subsequently deliver and discuss its content with all the other groups.
 The teacher will provide help and suggestions throughout the entire work-up.

 The exam will be written.
 Each student will be given a short scientific article and will have to reply correctly, in good English, to six-ten questions relative to the text (comprehension test).
 Questions will be relative to the article content and methodology.